 When the trigger is not something external.

 If we could identify the trigger for anxiety as a person, place or thing, everyone would feel anxious when they encounter it.
-You might feel worried about having to leave your house, but not everyone does.
+You might feel worried about leaving your house, but not everyone does.
 You might get nervous if you have to go to a large shopping centre or stand up and make a speech, but this does not hold for everyone.

 Something has to happen internally for you to create anxious feelings.
-I would like you to be open to the idea that it is how you interact, process, or experience the person, place, or thing that results in the stress or panic you feel.
+I would like you to be open to the idea that how you interact, process, or experience the person, place, or thing results in the stress or panic, you feel.

 Worked example, Social Anxiety

 Mark’s GP referred him to me for psychological therapy for social anxiety.
 He avoids situations where he feels people would notice him or judge him.

-I asked Mark to explain what he avoids, and he told me he has just said no to a friend’s wedding.
-When I asked why he said he is afraid of making a fool of himself or being asked to give a speech.
-I proposed it is not the wedding he is scared of; rather, it sounds like he is reacting to the scenarios inside his head, things that could happen.
+I asked Mark to explain what he avoids, and he told me he had just said no to a friend’s wedding.
+When I asked why he said he was afraid of making a fool of himself or being asked to give a speech.
+I proposed it is not the wedding he is scared of; instead, it sounds like he is reacting to the scenarios inside his head, things that could happen.
 Mark avoids or declines many invitations based on this reasoning that he could be judged.

 Mark explained that he has been in a social situation where he felt embarrassed and does not want it to happen again.
 Here, it is a memory of an uncomfortable situation that leads to avoidance.
-When I asked what happened, he said he blushed, and his hand was shaking while giving a speech.
-I asked him, was it the actual presentation that troubled him or the blushing and the shaking, and he replied it was the physical sensations, the feelings.
+When I asked what happened, he said he blushed and shook his hand while giving a speech.
+I asked him, it was the actual presentation that troubled him or the blushing and the shaking, and he replied it was the physical sensations, the feelings.